webix-hub/docs/data/api/refs/ui.datatable.md

 - api/link/ui.datatable_clearcss.md - removes css class from all items
 - api/ui.datatable_clearselection.md - clears selection
 - api/link/ui.datatable_clearvalidation.md - removes all validation marks from the component
+- api/ui.datatable_closesub.md - closes the subrow or the subview for an item with the given id
 - api/ui.datatable_collectvalues.md - returns an array of unique values of the specified column
 - api/ui.datatable_columnid.md - returns the id of the column at the specified index
 - api/link/ui.datatable_copy.md - copies an item to the same or another object